Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 <div class="o-ads" data-o-ads-lazy-load="false"></div>
 ```

+There is one exception to lazy loading, which is Master/Companion.
+Based on the way that this pair of creatives are related in DFP, the companion is loaded soon after the master, which overrides lazy loading.

 **Options:**

 * `viewportMargin` - Sets a new margin within the viewport that determines at what point the advert is in view.
 We suggest setting this option when you want to request and display the advert just _before_ it comes into view.
 This works as regular margin definitions.